exhuma/http-talk-2020/reveal.js-master/sections/intro.md

 ## What Problem Does it Solve?

-Exchanging documents between two parties.
+Exchange documents between two parties.

 ---

 ## Background

 * Started with "emails"
-* Defines a simple, extensible "body with envelope" structure.
+* Simple, extensible "body with envelope" structure.
 * Widely supported and robust.

 Note: